-6. Review of 2004-05 Student Equity Recommendations
+5. Review of 2004-05 Student Equity Recommendations

 Recommendation Status Comments

 Continue monitoring ethnic diversity data completed

-for the campus and community.
+for the campus and community. cop.cccc

 Continue Student Campus Ambassador completed

-Program to recruit and mentor high '
+Program to recruit and mentor high cop.cccc

 school students.

 Purchase and implement an electronic completed/

 program for students to efficiently create ongoing

-appointments with counselors and track
+appointments with counselors and track 011801118

 student use of services.

 Improve College website and in progress A Web Designer has been hired F'10 to work

-informational documentation. p.
-08. 033 on web redesign
+informational documentation. iii pi ogi ess on web redesign

-Include a copy of the Student Equity Plan in progress 0.1 1.020.8.1
+Include a copy of the Student Equity Plan in progress on web redesign

-and Statement of Commitment of the iii pi ogi css
+and Statement of Commitment of the iii bi ogi ess

 College website.

 Meet with Latino elementary and middle in progress Graduation ceremony held in larger venue to

-school parents to promote and iii bi ogi ess

-· · · · · · · · · · · · · · · · · · · encourage entire families including children, to attend
+school parents to promote and in progress encourage entire families including children, to

+attend

 encourage the expectation of their attend

-children going to college.
-1: .: 1
+children going to college. discontinued VindouConsinose announce disconsinue d

 Continue KinderCaminata activities as discontinued KinderCaminata program discontinued

 introduction of kindergarten children to

 college. ,

 Continue workshops for faculty that completed/ Formation of Center for Innovation and

 address culturally-savvy teaching, learning ongoing Excellence in Teaching and Learning (CIETL)

 styles, multiculturalism and learning

 communities.

 Develop course-level Student Learning completed/ Facilitated through implementation/use of

 Outcomes while mindful of student ongoing TRACDAT system

 access and equity issues.

 Continue to expand implementation of in progress First-Year Experience program will have new

 First-Year Experience Learning name and wider focus

 Communities Program.

 Develop AA degree in University Studies completed AA in University Studies now in place, as well as

 to encourage students to obtain a degree.
 3 University Transfer Certificates

 Send letters to students with over 30 completed

 units providing information on

 graduation.

 Develop program and institutional Meaning of "student access"?

 Student Learning Outcomes including a

 focus on student access.

 Build student access and equity into the ongoing one of roles of Student Equity Committee;

 program review process.
 Institutional Research and Planning office is

 working on data sets for program planning that

 reflect student access and equity

-Train faculty and staff in Counseling and 1 ,
+Train faculty and staff in Counseling and

 Learning Centers to assist students with

 online and computer-assisted career

 learning style assessments.

 Revalidate assessment cut scores for ESL

 Program.

-Create Learning Center lab assignments

 Create Learning Center lab assignments